2020 Ondo State gubernatorial election

 The 2020 Ondo State gubernatorial election was held on 10 October 2020.
 Incumbent APC governor Rotimi Akeredolu won re-election for a second term, defeating PDP Eyitayo Jegede, ZLP Agboola Ajayi and several minor party candidates.

 Rotimi Akeredolu was the APC candidate.
-He picked Lucky Ayedatiwa as his running mate.
+He picked Lucky Aiyedatiwa as his running mate.

 Eyitayo Jegede was the PDP candidate with Gboluga Ikengboju as his running mate.
 Agboola Ajayi was the ZLP candidate with Gboye Adegbenro as his running mate.
 Adedapo Benjamin Adelegan stood in for ADC in the polls, while Dotun Ojon represented YPP.
 17 candidates contested in the election, all were male, while 2 of the deputy governorship candidates were female.

 Electoral system

-The Governor of Ondo State is elected using the plurality voting system.
+The governor of Ondo State is elected using the plurality voting system.

 Primary election

 APC primary

-The APC primary election was held on July 20, 2020.
+The APC primary election was held on 20 July 2020.
 Rotimi Akeredolu, the incumbent governor won the primary election polling 2,725 votes against 7 other candidates.
-His closest rival was Olusola Oke, a former governorship aspirant in the state who came a distant second with 262 votes, while lsaac Kekemeke, came third with 19 votes.
+His closest rival was Olusola Oke, a former governorship aspirant in the state who came a distant second with 262 votes, while Isaac Kekemeke, came third with 19 votes.